 This step automatically eliminates security problems raised where you've used the same password twice or you've inadvertently given out a password in the past.

-- Your password has now been changed.
-If you have multiple distinct Google accounts, you will have to sign in and change each one individually following the same process.
+Your password has now been changed.
+If you have multiple distinct Google accounts, you will have to sign in to each and change each one individually following the same process.

 A good way to ensure you have a unique password is by ensuring you meet Google's password requirements.
 That means selecting 12 characters or more with a combination of letters, numbers, and symbols without accents.
-If you have trouble remembering your password, this is a good opportunity to chest out the best password managers for Android devices to keep it handy.
+If you have trouble remembering your password, this is a good opportunity to sign up for one of the best password managers, so you can auto-generate a random password no one can guess and have it saved on your phone and computer so you don't have to memorize it.

 Set up 2-Step Verification